ErpNetDocs/info/information/faq/hosting-faq.md

 In this sense, the monthly availability of the platform always exceeds 99.5 per cent.
 The rest up to a 100 per cent is most often than not due to rare, short interruptions for system maintenance that go on for a couple of minutes (often done outside normal working hours).

-The annual availability of @@name is well above this level, achieving 99.95 per cent and more.
+The annual availability of @@name is well above these levels, achieving 99.95 per cent and more.

 > [!Note]
 >